brimdata/zed/zng/docs/zng-over-json.md

   }
 }
 ```
-But, when this JSON is transmitted to a javascript client and parsed,
+But, when this JSON is transmitted to a JavaScript client and parsed,
 the result looks something like this:
 ```
 {